 Alarm Off: This turns off the alarm.

 This calculator allows you to determine your optimum minimum and maximum move parameters for your system.
 Proper setting of these parameters is important for optimal guiding.
 When connected to your camera control program, the guide calculator will automatically determine whether DirectGuide (CCDSoft only) or camera relays is in use and calculate minimum and maximum recommended moves automatically.
 These parameters can be loaded into your camera control program.
-For more information, see the online Guide Calculator.
+Also, see Additional Guiding Comments.

 Max.
 Allowable P-P Error: Here we try to determine when we want your mount to actually make a correction.
 If your guider error is only .05" arc-seconds, there is no need to make an correction.
 If your min move setting is set to low, then you guider relays will move the mount every guider cycle.
 This can result in mount oscillations or chasing atmospheric turbulence.
 My best suggestion in setting this value is about 75% the image scale in which you are imaging.
 For example, if you are imaging at 1.2" asp, then set this value to 0.9" asp.
 This way a guider correction is only sent when the centroid of the guide star is 0.45" asp off in either the X or Y axis from the selected guide star position.